learning-zone/python-basics/README.md

 Here, the get() method returns the value of the key.
 When no key matches, the default value (the second argument) is returned.

-#### Does python support switch or case statement in Python?
+#### Q. Does python support switch or case statement in Python?
 If not what is the reason for the same?

 Dictionary can be used as case/switch.
 Actually there is no switch statement in the Python programming language but the is a similar construct that can do justice to switch that is the exception handling using try and except1,except2,except3.... and so on.

-#### What is the statement that can be used in Python if a statement is required syntactically but the program requires no action?
+#### Q. What is the statement that can be used in Python if a statement is required syntactically but the program requires no action?

 `pass` keyword is used to do nothing but it fulfill the syntactical requirements.